awu626/STAT-4830-project/report6.md

 into a format that is readable by the Python library SymPy (symbolic math).
 This will allow us to use the LLM to get the formula from the question rather than go straight to the answer.

 We anticipate this method to be easier and also give us a place to get reasoning, as the formula is indirectly representing the reasoning.

+The FLAN-T5 is able to correctly classify and output the outside nested statement after 4 iterations through the 30k, when focusing on just the outer one.
+We did this to check if it was learning and it is.
+In 96% of test case samples it got the first operator right when predicting for just one operator, which means it is learning somewhat.
+However, by expanding the labels to their full equations we noticed it is not learning as well for unknown reason.

 ## Basic performance metrics